 - 8 to 16% on total betting turnover for sports betting

 If this tax scheme applied to net profits, it would be one thing.
 That is not the case in Portugal.
 These rates are based on total gaming activity before operating expenses or net profits are even considered.
 It’s so bad that a handful of international gaming brands declared immediately that they had zero interest in applying for a gaming license in Portugal.

 Citizens of Portugal have access to most forms of gambling but the government strictly regulates who may offer what.
 There are exactly 11 land-based casinos in the country that offer all the staple games you would expect to find in a casino.
 Blackjack, roulette, slot machines, poker and all the rest are common sights inside any Portuguese casino.

 Things look good from a distance, but the government maintains a tight grip over the industry.
-Each casino in the country had to be specially approved while all other forms of gaming are subject to a state-owned monopoly provider that we all know as the Santa Casa da Misericórdia de Lisboa (SCML).
+Each casino in the country had to be specially approved while all other forms of gambling are subject to a state-owned monopoly provider that we all know as the Santa Casa da Misericórdia de Lisboa (SCML).
 The SCML is both a regulatory body and a government-controlled monopoly provider of the lottery and sports betting.
 It also offers a limited form of online betting through its website located here.

 SCML takes a unique approach to sports betting.
 Rather than offering the odds like a traditional bookmaker, SCML operates in the parimutuel fashion in which the payouts are determined by the betting action of all the people betting on an event.
 SCML does not create the odds; it facilitates wagers between the people.